haacked/haacked.com/_posts/archived/2006/2006-05-18-DotNetNukeCSharpWebApplicationProject.aspx.markdown

 date: 2006-05-18 -0800
 comments: true
 disqus_identifier: 12848
-categories: []
+categories: [DNN DotNetNuke]
 redirect_from: "/archive/2006/05/17/DotNetNukeCSharpWebApplicationProject.aspx/"
 ---

+_THIS POST IS OBSOLETE AND LEFT HERE FOR ARCHIVAL REASONS_

 Better grab this before they take away my DNN license.
 But first, let me give you a bit of background.

 ### Background